Xiaomi-13T-Hype/Xiaomi-13T-MultiTool/README.md

 # Xiaomi 13T MultiTool

+PROJECT STOPPED FOR SOLUTIONS TO A VERY BIG PROBLEM RELATED TO "Root flashing"

 ## Features programm:

 - **Root installers**: Stock, KSU 3.2.4, SukiSU 4.1.2, Magisk 30.7 auto-installers for all regions firmwares